Nick-Sigua/Election_Analytics_Sigua/Post_election_Reflection.md

 **Hypotheses for the Average Support Model's Inaccuracies**

-Although there might be several reasons why my model was inaccurate in certain states, I will mainly consider two hypotheses: my model's lack of accounting for specific state biases and the variation in poll quality between different states.
+Although there might be several reasons why my model was inaccurate in certain states, I will mainly consider two hypotheses: my model's lack of accounting for specific state biases and the variation in poll quality and frequency between different states.
 I will also propose quantitative tests that could evaluate the validity of each hypothesis.

 **Hypothesis #1**